armory/spinnaker-credentials-plugin/README.md

 ```

 As of 1.23, provider can be one of `kubernetes` and `cloudfoundry`.
 More providers are coming!

+## Loading Kubernetes account in parallel
+If `credentials.loader.kubernetes.parallel: true` the default credentials loader will be changed to add accounts
+in a parallel stream.
+There are tradeoffs to using parallel streams in the JVM so read it first.
+We expect boot time
+improvements when adding many accounts.

 ## Extending this plugin